February 28, 2018

 First, think about the content

 Reaching and coordinating with influencers, getting the right content together and scheduling that content is the hard part.
-Once that content is created and out in the world, why not amplify it?
+(But it has got easier with companies like this influencer marketing agency uk) Once that content is created and out in the world, why not amplify it?
 Whether you’re promoting original influencer posts or repurposing pictures, videos, quotes or sound bites, this content is compelling.

 Not only are you killing two birds with one stone, but this user-generated content is rich, authentic, and appeals to your users.
 One of our clients saw a 20% higher click-through rate on ads that utilized user-generated content.